Marko Mihojević

-Marko Mihojević ([mâːrko mǐxojeʋitɕ]; born 21 April 1996) is a Bosnian professional footballer who plays as a centre-back for 1.
-Lig club Göztepe and the Bosnia and Herzegovina national team.
+Marko Mihojević ([mâːrko mǐxojeʋitɕ]; born 21 April 1996) is a Bosnian professional footballer who plays as a centre-back.

 Mihojević started his professional career at Leotar, before joining Sarajevo in 2014.
 Four years later, he moved to PAOK, who loaned him to OFI later that year and to Erzgebirge Aue in 2019.
-In 2020, he signed with Göztepe.
+He signed with Göztepe in 2020.
+In 2024, he joined Radnički 1923.

-A former youth international for Bosnia and Herzegovina, Mihojević made his senior international debut in 2018.
+A former youth international for Bosnia and Herzegovina, Mihojević made his senior international debut in 2018, earning 4 caps until 2021.

 Club career

 Early career

-Mihojević came through youth academy of his hometown club Leotar.
+Mihojević came through the youth academy of his hometown club Leotar.
 He made his professional debut against GOŠK Gabela on 6 October 2012 at the age of 16.

 Sarajevo

-In July 2014, Mihojević joined Sarajevo on a four-year deal.
-On 28 February 2015, he made his official debut for the side against Zvijezda Gradačac.
+In July 2014, Mihojević switched to Sarajevo on a four-year deal.
+On 28 February 2015, he made his official debut for the team against Zvijezda Gradačac.
 He won his first trophy with the club on 30 May, when they were crowned league champions.

+On 19 October 2016, he scored his first professional goal in a Bosnian Cup game against Kozara Gradiška.

-In June 2017, Mihojević was named team captain.
+In June 2017, Mihojević was named squad captain.

-On 27 August, he scored his first professional goal against Borac Banja Luka.
+On 27 August, he scored his first league goal against Borac Banja Luka.

-In November, he extended his contract until June 2020.
+In November, he extended his contract with Sarajevo until June 2020.

 PAOK

 In January 2018, Mihojević was transferred to Greek outfit PAOK for an undisclosed fee.
-On 5 May, he made his competitive debut for the team against Platanias.
-He won his first title with the club on 12 May, by beating AEK Athens in Greek Cup final.
+On 5 May, he made his competitive debut for the side against Platanias.
+He won his first title with the club on 12 May, by beating AEK Athens in the Greek Cup final.

 In August, Mihojević was sent on a season-long loan to OFI.

-In July 2019, he was loaned to German side Erzgebirge Aue until the end of season.
+In July 2019, he was loaned to German team Erzgebirge Aue until the end of season.

 Göztepe

-In September 2020, Mihojević signed a three-year deal with Turkish outfit Göztepe.
-He debuted officially for the side against Fenerbahçe on 18 October.
+In September 2020, Mihojević signed a three-year deal with Turkish side Göztepe.
+He debuted officially for the squad against Fenerbahçe on 18 October.
 On 16 January 2021, he scored his first goal for the team in a triumph over Konyaspor.

-Despite Göztepe's relegation to 1.
-Lig in April 2022, Mihojević decided to stay at the club.
+Despite Göztepe's relegation to the 1.
+Lig in April 2022, he decided to stay at the club.

+Later stage of career

+In February 2024, Mihojević moved to Serbian outfit Radnički 1923.